yysy001/NasaSpaceChanllengeIA/README.md

 - **VJ121A2_002_LST_Night_1KM**: Nighttime land surface temperature at 1 km resolution.
 - **VNP13A3_001__1_km_monthly_NDVI**: Monthly Normalized Difference Vegetation Index at 1 km resolution.
 - **VNP13A3_001__1_km_monthly_EVI**: Monthly Enhanced Vegetation Index at 1 km resolution.

+## Contribution to Chakra360

+This code and the associated analysis and predictions aim to contribute to the objective of **Chakra360**, providing accurate predictions based on open data offered by **AppEEARS** to farmers in need of our services.

+## Future Improvements

+Future enhancements are planned to incorporate external regressor data to improve the predictive capabilities of the model.
+Additionally, predictions will be made in real-time using data collected from the **Parrot Bebop 2** drone.